Domain name already taken? Here is what you can do

 Help!
 The perfect name for your new website has already been taken.
 No need to panic.
 You may still be able to use the domain name.
 Here are your options.

-The Netherlands had almost 6.3 million domain names ending in .nl in 2022.
-This is according to figures from the Foundation for Internet Domain Name Registration in the (Stichting Internet Domeinnaamregistratie Nederland, SIDN).
+Many domain names are already in use.
+By 2025, the Netherlands will have more than 6 million domain names ending in .nl.
+This is according to figures from the Foundation for Internet Domain Name Registration in the Netherlands (Stichting Internet Domeinnaamregistratie Nederland, SIDN).
 So many domain names are already in use.
 How can you still register your dream domain name?
 There are 3 ways.

 1. Choose another domain extension